Gaeboo Achyok: Political heir

 Contrary to popular memory, Gaeboo Achyok was not the last Lepcha "King".
 A successor to Achyok had emerged by 1680, called "Monpa Adzin" in Bhutanese records.
-He seems to have not taken any side in the Tibeto–Bhutanese conflict but played off the two sides to unknown results.
+He seems to have not taken any side in the Tibeto-Bhutanese conflict but played off the two sides to unknown results.
 He partook in the negotiations over land rights in lower Chumbi Valley with the representatives of Tibet and Bhutan.
 The Bhutanese claim that he took their side in the negotiations, which concluded after over two years in 1687.

 By 1690, Bhutanese frontier-men, if not the state, seem to have recovered Damsang for they had erected border cairns.

 Legacy

-Achyok remains a hero to the Lepchas and his birthday on 20 December is commemorated.
+Achyok remains a hero to the Lepchas and his birthday — allegedly on 20 December — is commemorated with much fanfare.

 In April 2018, both Daling Fort and Damsang Fort were enlisted as heritage sites by West Bengal Heritage Commission.